conceptualGabrielPutnam/JAMA4JS/README.md

 The JAMA Linear Algebra package translated for use with Javascript

 This repository represents a conversion of the JAMA linear algebra library for use with Javascript.
+The leastSquares folder contains a number of optional utility functions for performing Least Squares regression over various dimensional datasets.

 ### Translation Source
 The initial commit of this library was created from the JAMA archive located at: